Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

 \subsection{The CM line bundle}

-We assume throughout that we are in the projective case, where we consider smooth projective varieties together with ample line bundles which admit a cscK metric.
+We now turn to the projective setting, so that we consider smooth projective varieties together with ample line bundles which admit a cscK metric.
 We also consider a fixed connected component of the moduli space $\M$ of cscK manifolds.
 Our aim is to construct a natural line bundle over $\M$.
 To do this, we begin with the construction of line bundles on the base of families of polarised manifolds.

-Consider a flat family of smooth polarised varieties $\pi:(\X,\L)\to B$ over a complex space $B$, and suppose the dimension of each fibre is $n$.
-By properness, the pushforwards $\pi_*\L^k$ are a torsion-free coherent sheaves over $B$ and hence $\det \pi_* \L^k$ gives a sequence of line bundles on $B$ for all $k \geq 0$.
+Consider a flat family of smooth polarised varieties $\pi:(\X,\H_{\X})\to B$ over a complex space $B$, so that $\H_{\X}$ is relatively ample, and suppose the dimension of each fibre is $n$.
+By properness, the pushforwards $\pi_*\H_{\X}^k$ are a torsion-free coherent sheaves over $B$ and hence $\det \pi_* \H_{\X}^k$ gives a sequence of line bundles on $B$ for all $k \geq 0$.
 The Knudsen-Mumford expansion \cite[Theorem 4]{KM} states that for $k \gg 0$, there is an expansion for $\lambda_j \to B, j=0,\hdots n+1$ a set of line bundles on $B$ independent of $k$.
-As noted by Fujiki-Schumacher, the Knudsen-Mumford theory goes through in the case that $B$ is a complex space \cite[p163]{FS}.
+As noted by Fujiki--Schumacher, the Knudsen--Mumford theory applies also to the case that $B$ is a complex space \cite[p.\ 163]{FS}.